itspangler/geospatial-humanities-s2024/week/02_distortion/02_in-class_pleiades/mapping-ancient-places.md

 Thankfully, the dataset is really tidy, so we don't need to fuss with it a lot.
 However, it's best practice, when possible, to keep your field names to 10 characters or less.
 This specification is important because the **shapefile** format has a field name maximum character limit of 10, and shapefiles are encountered really commonly in GIS and geospatial humanities workflows.

 Rename each field name so that it contains 10 characters or less.
-(The destination format of this file is an [ArcGIS feature class](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/overview/feature-class-basics.htm), so it's not *super* important in this case, but again: this is best practice.)
+(The destination format of this file is an [ArcGIS feature class](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/overview/feature-class-basics.htm) which has much longer field name limits, so it's not *super* important in this case, but this is best practice notwithstanding.)
 The result should resemble:

 ![renamed](images/image005.png)